RatJuggler/advent-of-code/2020/README.md

 Didn't spend long on this.
 Made some minor improvements to speed it up but didn't consider other solutions than brute force.

 ##### Day 16: Ticket Translation
 Java to the maximum!
-I ended up creating six additional classes whilst solving this.
+I liked this one's mix of parsing and puzzle and ended up creating six additional classes whilst solving it.

+##### Day 17: Conway Cubes
+I completed this but not happy with my solution.

+##### Day 18: Operation Order